 There’s a reason nurses, teachers, waiters and waitress all seem to be wearing Dansko shoes, they are comfortable.
 Dansko’s promote good foot health as they have the Seal of Acceptance from the American Podiatric Medical Association.
 This is good for you because it means that they will offer great support while still being comfortable.
 Dansko shoes do take a bit of time to get used to as they are probably constructed a little differently than the normal shoes you wear.
 Don’t worry though, after a few shifts you’ll be happy you have them.
 The great news about the Dansko Professional XP Clog, compared to the Professional Clog is that Dansko made them lighter.

 These shoes were created just for those working in the culinary profession.
 They are extremely functional and comfortable.
 They offer a variety of styles for both men and women.
-My favorite happens to be the Sport- Canvas.
+My favorite happens to be the Jess, which is a slip-resistant flat with genuine leather upper.
 They are lightweight and have just the right amount of cushioning.
-And of course they have a slip resistant outsole.
-The best thing about these shoes, I think, is that they don’t look like your typical pair of “work shoes.”
+The slip-resistant outsole was tested by Intertek, and reached their highest level of Slip Test.
+The best thing about these shoes is that they don’t look like your typical pair of “work shoes.”
 When you have finished your shift and want to go out afterwards, you don’t have to worry about changing your shoes.
 I even have a bright colored pair that aren’t for work!

 Crocs are known for being extremely lightweight and comfortable, which is exactly what you need for long shifts.
 But, the original Crocs weren’t acceptable at most restaurants.
 They were designed with holes and vents to allow for water to drain and didn’t have a solid mold, which most restaurants require.
 Since then, Crocs has expanded their brand and developed different styles and options that are appropriate for those working in the restaurant industry.
 They now offer shoes that are designed with Crocs Lock, a slip resistant tread.
 In addition to the traditional style and comfort of the original Crocs, these have an adjustable strap, and a toe and heel bumper.
 Even Chef Mario Batali has his own edition of these shoes!
 I would suggest checking with your restaurant owner or manager before you purchase these though, as some may require your footwear to have an enclosed back.